Skip to main content

 Overview

 The withdraw operation is the reverse of a deposit.
-It moves tokens from a user’s encrypted ETA back to their public ATA.
+It moves tokens from a user’s encrypted balance back to their public Associated Token Account (ATA).

 Arcium MPC verifies the withdrawal authorization.
 The operation follows the dual-instruction pattern - the SDK waits for both the handler and the callback transactions to confirm before returning.